domodwyer/anchorhash/README.md

 of millions of lookups per second), optimal disruption and uniform balancing of load across resources.

-## SIMD
+## Optimisations

-This implementation makes use of SSE4.2 instructions by default on `x86_64` platforms that support it - the [Fowler–Noll–Vo hash] is used as a fallback.
-The SIMD optimised hash can be manually disabled by disabling the `simd` crate feature.
+This implementation makes use of SSE4.2 instructions by default on `x86_64` platforms to quickly perform internal bucket hashing - the [Fowler–Noll–Vo hash] is used as a fallback.
+The SIMD optimised hash can be manually disabled by opting out of the `simd` crate feature.

 This implementation also makes use of Daniel Lemire's fast range mapping algorithm presented in [Fast Random Integer Generation in an Interval] when compiled on 64-bit architectures.
-This can be manually disabled by disabling the `fastmod` crate feature.
+This can be manually disabled by opting out of the `fastmod` crate feature.

+This implementation uses 16-bit integers to maximise cache locality, providing a significant speed up for small capacity instances.
+This limits the total number of addressable resources to 65,535.

 ## Benchmarks